abbeyroad7/Terra-CotS/content/World/Quests/A Faenapping.md

 The party chose to relinquish the Ball Fondlers moniker and reinvent themselves by choosing a new party title - the Good Guys and then, Yeldarb.

-Fjornia had [[Rasha]] design forged documentation for the party members and introduced to them their Celestrian identifier sashes.
+Fjornir had [[Rasha]] design forged documentation for the party members and introduced to them their Celestrian identifier sashes.